-There may be seasons, where a number of operators will deliver grains that exceed the moisture standard for that commodity.
+In some seasons a number of operators may deliver grains that exceed the moisture standard for that commodity.
 The amount operations are paid are affected by two different methods: Shrink and Dock (an additional fee for drying).
 They are handled differently when it comes to prices/amount received as well as marketing charges.